Sexual Exploitation Lawyers Toronto

 A young person includes anyone who is over sixteen years of age but under the age of eighteen years.

-The Crown must prove a “relationship of dependency” between the accused and the young person or that he was in a “position of trust or authority” with respect to the young person.
-The Crown must also prove a “touching” for a “sexual purpose.”
+The Crown must prove a “relationship of dependency” between the accused and the young person or that the accused person was in a “position of trust or authority” with respect to the young person.
+The Crown must also prove a “touching” for a “sexual purpose.

 A position of trust will be determined by giving consideration to a number of factors including (but not limited to):